Traditional Chinese Medicine (TCM)

 - Stress management

-What to expect from a Traditional Chinese Medicine session
+What to expect from a TCM session

 During a typical session, many Traditional Chinese Medicine practitioners will start by inquiring about the state of your health, what ailments you might have experienced in the past, and the history of illnesses in your family.
 The practitioner will diagnose possible imbalances in qi by checking your pulse, examining your tongue, and looking for other physical signs of disharmony, such as your complexion.